 EDI Funding Opportunities

-For the 2021-2022 academic year, the Office of Equity, Diversity and Inclusion (EDI) offers the following funding opportunities: a) the University of California President’s Postdoctoral Fellowship Program (PPFP) (applications due November 1, 2021), b) the Chancellor’s Postdoctoral Fellowship Program (CPFP) (applications due November 1, 2021), c) the Faculty Career Development Award (submissions due in Spring Quarter, date TBD), and d) requests to co-sponsor distance events (e.g., those taking place via Zoom, details TBD).
+For the 2022-2023 academic year, the Office of Equity, Diversity and Inclusion (EDI) offers the following funding opportunities: a) the University of California President’s Postdoctoral Fellowship Program (PPFP) (applications due November 1, 2022), b) the Chancellor’s Postdoctoral Fellowship Program (CPFP) (applications due November 1, 2022), and c) the Faculty Career Development Award (details to be announced in early-2023).
 Please check back periodically throughout the academic year as additional programs may be announced.

 Chancellor’s Postdoctoral Fellowship Program (CPFP)